Mampuru/sb365-node-server/README.md

-# sb365-node-server
+# SB365 Node Server
-The Service Buzz 365 API built in ExpressJS and admin Dashbaord
+The Service Buzz 365 API built in ExpressJS and admin Dashbaord.